draptik/reveal-js-template/README.md

 Pull requests are welcome!
 PowerShell or BAT Hackers, where are you?

 Or use the minimal bash shell included with Git-for-windows.
 Or the Full-Linux Support with Windows10.
 Or Cygwin.
 Or...

+# TODO: Showcases

+- Background images with markdown
+- Change highlighting of code samples (step by step)
+- slide customizations using `data-*` attributes in markdown